Also known as Labdanum

 Cistus is a perennial shrub native to the Mediterranean region.
 It can reach over six feet in height and all parts of the plant exude a highly scented resin called labdanum.
 This resin has been harvested for over 3000 years and was highly prized by ancient perfumers.
 Today, cistus essential oil is distilled from the flowers, while the absolute is produced by solvent extraction from the leaves and twigs.

 SAFETY: Cistus absolute is a potential irritant of skin, eyes and respiratory tissues.
 Use in a diffuser is not recommended.
 Maximum recommended usage level in a fragrance concentrate is 9% (note: a fragrance concentrate is never applied to skin without further dilution; a fragrance concentrate would typically comprise 2 to 6% of a finished fragrance product).
-If you want to enjoy the fragrance of cistus absolute in a home made perfume, we recommend a maximum 0.5% concentration of it in either vegetable oil (for roll on or solid perfumes) or perfumers’alcohol (for traditional perfumes and colognes).
+If you want to enjoy the fragrance of this oil in a homemade perfume, we recommend a maximum 0.5% concentration of it in either vegetable oil (for roll on or solid perfumes) or perfumers’ alcohol (for traditional perfumes and colognes).
 Because the aroma of cistus absolute is strong, a little goes a long away and will impart a rich natural sweetness to many perfume blends.
 NOTE: a 0.5% concentration is achieved by adding 5 drops of cistus absolute to one ounce of vegetable oil or perfumers’ alcohol.

 Essential Oil Safety Considerations